swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 That's not very exciting to look at, so I've added a few additional plugins to make it look more appealing.

-To check that it's working, launch Neovim.
+To check that it's working:
+ - Launch Neovim.

    You should first see an error saying that there were no specs found for module plugins.
-This just means that we don't have any plugins.
-Press `Enter`, and then type `:Lazy`.
+This just means that there aren't any plugins.

+ - Press Enter and type, `:Lazy`.

-_lazy.nvim_ will list the plugins loaded.
-There should only be one right now, "lazy.nvim".
+   _lazy.nvim_ lists the plugins installed.
+There should only be one right now:
+   "lazy.nvim".
 This is _lazy.nvim_ tracking and updating itself.

+ - We can manage our plugins through the _lazy.nvim_ menu.
-From the _lazy.nvim_ menu, pressing `I` will install new plugins, `U` will update the plugins, and `X` will delete any plugins that _lazy.nvim_ installed, but are no longer being tracked in your configuration.
+    - Pressing `I` will install new plugins.
+    - Pressing `U` will update installed plugins.
+    - Pressing `X` will delete any plugins that _lazy.nvim_ installed, but are no longer tracked in your configuration.

 ## Language Server Support